psajaev1/ArgonneML/README.txt

 READ ME

+ABOUT
+This project will be given an input beam position monitor graph and will predict whetherthe beam position monitor graph is of type BPM or CORR.

+SETUP

 (COMMANDS ARE IN LINUX ALREADY)
 You will first have to install Python for this project.
 I have Python 3.6.8 installed After this you can create a virtualenv, to install virtualenv run this: